nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 ## Full Acknowledgement ##

 This requires both acknowledgement flags in the handling specification extension to be set to "true".
 This is the most rigorous response framework supported by ITK3.
+The sender will receive up to two responses and will response to the business level response when two responses are received.

 **There are 3 possible flows:**